ServusCarolus/tl-switch/README.md

 # Step 1: Install Vanilla TL
 For installing vanilla TL see: https://www.tug.org/texlive/acquire.html

-Note: Please do not install the symbolic links when installing vanilla TL.
+**Note: Please do not install the symbolic links when installing vanilla TL.**

 # Step 2: Make Context for `sudo`
 Installing TL as root usually is OK, but one must additionally create a shell script in `/etc/profile.d` in order that the `sudo` command have proper context.
 Otherwise, `sudo tlmgr version` will show the distro version and not vanilla TL even if one does that as the root user!
 We create the file `/etc/profile.d/texlive.sh` and open it for editing, such as:

     sudo nano /etc/profile.d/texlive.sh

-Yes, one can use `vi` instead; the above is geared for beginners.
 Then we insert the following snippet:

     if [ -d "/opt/tex/root/bin" ] ; then
         PATH="/opt/tex/root/bin:$PATH"
     fi

 We save the file and we are done with this step.